BinaryChaosTV/SARndbox/README.md

 		endsection
 	endsection

 then save the new file and exit from the text editor.
-(Reminder: You can copy & paste the above text by highlighting the entire contents of the text box with the left mouse button, then moving the mouse over into the empty text editor window, and pressing the middle mouse button.)

 If you now start `CalibrateProjector`, its window will cover the entire screen, with no title bars or panels remaining.
 If you press the "1" key, the program will capture a calibration tie point, and if you press the "2" key, it will re-capture the background, indicated by the screen turning red for two seconds.